 Copyright 2017 DTN/The Progressive Farmer.
 All rights reserved.

-COMMENTS: Just a little light cleanup trade reported today.
+COMMENTS: Just a handful of scattered trade reported today.